aurajs/aura/README.md

 });
 ```

-### Using extension
+### Using extensions

-To make our `reserve` helper available in our app, run the following code:
+To make our `reverse` helper available in our app, run the following code:

 ```js
 app.use('extensions/reverse');